 The Bioscience Association of Maine (BioME) offers Maine high school and college students an opportunity to share their life science research.
-Sponsored in part by MTI, this event is designed Bioscience Association of Maine to "support innovation and commercialization of student ideas in Maine. as well as connect current students with potential future employers and entrepreneurial resources in the state."
+Sponsored in part by MTI, this event is designed to "support commercialization of student ideas in Maine, as well as connect current students with potential future employers and entrepreneurial resources in the state."
 The competition features two categories-one for students in grades 9-12, as well as one for undergraduate and graduate college students.